RE-SORT/RE-SORT/SOTAS/RE-SORT/README.md

-The code is currently in the final stages of preparation and will be made available shortly.
+The code is currently in its final stages of preparation and will be shared upon paper acceptance.